epigen/unsupervised_analysis/README.md

 # 🧬 Single-cell RNA sequencing (scRNA-seq) data analysis

 Unsupervised analyses, dimensionality reduction, and cluster analysis are cornerstones of scRNA-seq data analyses.
-A full run on a [published](https://www.nature.com/articles/s41588-020-0636-z) scRNA-seq [cancer dataset](https://www.weizmann.ac.il/sites/3CA/colorectal) with 21,657 cells and 18,245 genes took 2.5 hours to complete (without heatmaps, with 32GB memory and 8 cores for clustification).
+A full run on a [published](https://www.nature.com/articles/s41588-020-0636-z) scRNA-seq [cancer dataset](https://www.weizmann.ac.il/sites/3CA/colorectal) with 21,657 cells and 18,245 genes took 2.5 hours to complete (without heatmaps, with 32GB memory).
 Below are configurations of the two most commonly used frameworks, [scanpy](https://scanpy.readthedocs.io/en/stable/index.html) (Python) and [Seurat](https://satijalab.org/seurat/) (R), and the original package's defaults as comparison and to facilitate reproducibility:

 UMAP for dimensionality reduction